Saurabh251000/Market_Analysis_and_Prediction/README.md

-# Market Analysis and Prediction
+# Market Analysis and Prediction :closed_book:

 This is my self projest , I have intrest in Share Market and Data  Analytics so I choose this project , I think this project is best beacause of I explore in both feild.
 I choose india's most valuable companies for analysis and prediction .
 Companies are